sagunn246/sagunn246/README.md

 # Hey 👋, I'm S4GUN

-🚀 A Full-Stack Developer | Class 12 Student | Tech Explorer
+🚀 A MERN-Stack Developer | Class 12 Student | Tech Explorer
-🌐 Building ideas into real-world web apps.
+🌐 Currently building an E-commerce website in React JS and sharpening skills in python

 ---